Kafr Amim

 Kafr Amim (كفر عميم) is a Syrian village located in the Subdistrict of the Hama District in the Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Kafr Amim had a population of 1,063 in the 2004 census.

+History

+According to the 1594 Tahrir Defter of the Hama Sanjak, the village of Kafr Amim had a population of 6 households and 1 bachelor.
+On the prior two defter records (taken in 1526 and 1551), the village had been listed as a mezra’a, indicating that while the settlement had no permeant residents its lands were still under cultivation by residents of neighboring villages.